Frequently Asked Questions

 Why does my jaw click?

 Jaw clicking is common and rarely means the joint is dislocating.
 It often results from displacement of the disc inside the joint due to muscle spasm or uneven motion of the jaw.
 Sometimes it is caused by osteoarthritis.
-Physio can help both.

 Is my headache coming from my neck?